Driven by our passion to advance the common good,

 Playing various board and card games with her family, enjoying a nature walk with friends, practicing graphic recording are just some of the ways Jen spends her free time.

 Isadora Collins Tabue

-Isadora is the Program Manager for the Future Services Institute Equity Works, a new initiative of the Public and Nonprofit Leadership Center at the Humphrey School of Public Affairs.
+Isadora is one of our Innovation Managers.
 Isadora has served in a variety of professional roles within public and nonprofit workforce development.
 In these roles, Isadora served as an advocate in support of eliminating barriers that hinder education and professional advancement of individuals from communities of color.
 Isadora received her Bachelors of Arts in Professional Communications with an emphasis in Public Relations from Metropolitan State University.
-She is currently pursing a Masters of Public Affairs at the Humphrey School of Public Affairs.
+She completed her Masters of Public Affairs at the Humphrey School of Public Affairs.